DK Havenergi

 Politik

-Pulls the handbrake
+Pull the handbrake

-The industry reacted quickly and placed advertisements in the country's newspapers with the headline "Can we live with closing the door to the green transition?", when the Energy Agency's announcement hit the public.
+The industry reacted quickly and placed advertisements in the country's newspapers with the headline "Can we live with closing the door to the green transition?" when the Energy Agency's announcement hit the public.

-At first the blame was directed at the EU, but the commission was able to announce that it was on its own initiative that the Danish Energy Agency and the ministry have put the scheme on hold.
+At first, the blame was directed at the EU, but the Commission was able to announce that it was on its own initiative that the Danish Energy Agency and the ministry have put the scheme on hold.

 “Scandalous” decision

-Uncertain ground during projects
+Uncertain ground under projects

 New distribution for debate